Grzybek Reviews

 What’s driver regulation?

 Driver is a device inside the flashlight that regulates power from the battery to the LED’s.
-This allows the user to adjust the brightness of the light
+This allows the user to adjust the brightness of the light.

 Driver’s regulation defines how well the driver can sustain a stable brightness.
 A driver with poor regulation will decrease brightness as the battery discharges.
 A driver with good regulation will keep the brightness stable till the battery drains fully.

 Driver’s regulation isn’t the same as it’s efficiency.
-There exist drivers that can sustain a stable output, but aren’t very efficient at it (ofcourse, I’m not going into too much detail here).
+There exist drivers that can sustain a stable output, but aren’t very efficient at it (of course, I’m not going into too much detail here).

 Interactive photos